TheSundownEffect/Business_Informatics/README.md

 # SundownEffect / Business_Informatics

-Repository for my current study course "Business Informatics" at the University in Flensburg with the goal of the university degree: "Bachelor of Science"
+Repository for my current study course "Business Informatics" at the University of Applied Sciences in Flensburg with the goal of the university degree: "Bachelor of Science"

 ----